idealparable/BibleQ/DidLazarusWriteJohn.md

 This would influence his common word choice.

-Note that the DiLoved phrase is first used in this chapter, right at the part where Peter asks him to ask Jesus.
+Note that the DiscipleLoved phrase is first used in this chapter, right at the part where Peter asks him to ask Jesus.

 This is a clear physchological connection between the phrase and this crucial statement by Jesus.
 Remember that John wrote this later -- long after this statement would have impressed itself on John's memory and heavily affected his typical wording style.